TACC/Core-CMS/README.md

 ### Required

-Create a `.env` at the root of the project, with the content `CUSTOM_ASSET_DIR=name-of-project` where `name-of-project` matches a directory from `/taccsite_custom`.
+Create a `.env` at the root of the project, with the content `CUSTOM_ASSET_DIR=example-cms`.

 ### For Isolated Instance Like Production

-Skip configuration; you may use the default configuration.
+Skip further configuration; you may use the default configuration.

 ### For Isolated Containerized Local Development